CarbonScaling: Extending Neural Scaling Laws for Carbon Footprint in Large Language Models: CarbonScaling

-Given the outputs from the neural scaling laws and hardware technology scaling components, each combination of LLM, training, and GPU configurations is passed to the search engine described in Algorithm~\ref{alg:carbon_search_engine}.
-The engine identifies the optimal parallelism setting that minimizes training duration ($shortest\_duration$) while meeting a predefined maximum duration constraint ($T$).
-It also returns the minimal GPU count ($N_{GPU}$) and the corresponding GPU utilization required to achieve $shortest\_duration$.
-As shown in Line~\ref{a:gpu_loc}, the search begins with an ideal estimate of $N_{GPU}$, computed as $C / (T \cdot PTH_{GPU})$, where $C$ is the total compute and $PTH_{GPU}$ is the peak throughput of the target GPU.
-The engine incrementally increases $N_{GPU}$ until a valid configuration satisfies the duration constraint $T$.
-To reduce communication overhead, the expert parallelism degree ($N_{EP}$) is set equal to the number of experts ($E$).
-The engine factorizes $N_{GPU} // N_{EP}$ to enumerate all feasible combinations of data ($N_{DP}$), tensor ($N_{TP}$), and pipeline ($N_{PP}$) parallelism degrees, ensuring that $N_{GPU} = N_{DP} \cdot N_{TP} \cdot N_{PP} \cdot N_{EP}$.
-Each configuration must also satisfy the divisibility constraints: $4d_{model}^2 \bmod N_{TP} = 0$, $N_{bs\_tokens} \bmod N_{DP} = 0$, and $L \bmod N_{PP} = 0$, where $N_{bs\_tokens}$ is the token count per batch.
-A micro-batch size ($S_{microbatch}$) is selected to enable pipeline interleaving~\cite{Narayanan:SC2021}.
-The engine further verifies that the total device memory capacity suffices for the training workload.
-Once all constraints are satisfied, training duration is simulated using a state-of-the-art GPU performance simulator~\cite{ALI:GPU2009}, which accounts for core, SRAM, HBM, NVLink, and InfiniBand latencies.
+\textbf{Parallelism Setting Search}.
+Each LLM, training ($\text{config}_{\text{LLM}}$), and hardware ($\text{config}_{\text{device}}$) configuration is evaluated using the search engine in Algorithm~\ref{alg:carbon_search_engine}.
+The search identifies the minimal device count and parallelism configuration that satisfy a target training duration constraint ($T$) while minimizing training time.
+The search begins from an idealized device count estimate, $C/(T \cdot \text{PTH}_{device})$, where $C$ is the total training compute and $\text{PTH}_{device}$ is the peak device throughput, and incrementally increases $N_{device}$ until a feasible configuration is found.
+To reduce communication overhead, expert parallelism is fixed to the number of experts ($N_{EP}=E$).
+The engine factorizes $N_{device}/N_{EP}$ to enumerate valid combinations of data ($N_{DP}$), tensor ($N_{TP}$), and pipeline ($N_{PP}$) parallelism, while additionally exploring ZeRO stages~\cite{ZERO:SC2020} ($Z\in\{0,1,2,3\}$), where $Z=0$ means no ZeRO.
+Candidate configurations must satisfy divisibility, memory-capacity, and communication constraints.
+Microbatching and pipeline interleaving~\cite{Narayanan:SC2021} are configured to improve utilization, while ZeRO sharding reduces memory usage at the cost of additional communication overhead.
+For each feasible configuration, training duration is estimated using simAI~\cite{Wang:NSDI2025} and Scale-Sim~\cite{Samajdar:ISPASS2020}, which model accelerator cores, memory hierarchies, and interconnect behavior.